luna-trade-hk/TradingAgents/README.md

 ```
 You will see a screen where you can select your desired tickers, date, LLMs, research depth, etc.

+> Remember to set the path for .env in cli/main.py

 <p align="center">
   <img src="assets/cli/cli_init.png" width="100%" style="display: inline-block; margin: 0 2%;">
 </p>